mcshawn10/mcshawn10/README.md

 Strongly interested in computer vision's ability to benefit humanity.

-Hope you like what you see, more projects on the way. please reach me at my contacts below:
+Hope you like what you see, more projects on the way.

-Email: shawnmcneill10@gmail.com
-LinkedIn: www.linkedin.com/in/shawn-mcneill-b669721a5

 <!---
 mcshawn10/mcshawn10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.